We have compiled the hardest 10 Triathlons in the European continent in IRONMAN distance

 - Swimming: 4km on the Lake of Livigno

 - Race on foot: 42,2 km (+ elevation 2.500m)

-The competition starts with 3,8km in in Lake of Livigno with water at a temperature of around 16ºC.
-Then the triathletes face a extremely tough 195km cycling segment with almost 5000 vertical drop, first one ascends of the port of Forcola of 2315m, later the race goes in in Switzerland to go up the pass of Bernina to 2323m, lowers towards Saint Moritz and ascends the port of Fuorn of 2149m.
+The competition begins with 3,8km in in Lake of Livigno with water at a temperature of around 16ºC.
+Then the triathletes face a extremely hard 195km cycling segment with almost 5000 meters of elevation gain, first one ascends of the port of Forcola of 2315m, later the race goes in in Switzerland to go up the pass of Bernina to 2323m, lowers towards Saint Moritz and ascends the port of Fuorn of 2149m.

-Then the triathletes return to Italy ascending the mythical 48 curves of the Passo Stelvio whose summit is at 2757m, after a long descent we reach Bormio and ascend the Foscagno pass of 2291m and descend to Trepelle Livigno where the T2 is.
+Then the triathletes return to Italy ascending the mythical 48 curves of the Passo Stelvio whose summit is at 2757m, after a long descent you reach Bormio and ascend the Foscagno pass of 2291m and descend to Trepelle Livigno where T2 is.